colina96/acs_old/README.md

 Do so.
 Then, just click and install it.

+#### App Pinning / Kiosk Mode
+We use [cordova-plugin-kiosk](https://github.com/hkalina/cordova-plugin-kiosk "Git repository for cordova-plugin-kiosk") to pin the app.
+##### Pin the app
+1. Upon installation, the app will ask permission to draw on top of other apps.
+Allow it to do so.
+2. Open the app.
+All hardware button except home should not do anything.
+The home button will still lead to start screen.
+3. Go to settings of the ACS app.
+There are two ways to achieve this:
+__Easy__
+Open _Settings_.
+Go to 'Apps/ACS2.<version>'.
+Continue to step 4.

+__Hard__
+If for whatever reason the other way does not work, try this one.
+Otherwise, always prefer the easy way.
+Log into admin user.
+Click _Escape Kiosk Mode_.
+On the _J2 Pro_, a popup will show:

+Select destination....
+* ACS2.<version>
+* TouchWiz home

+Tap and hold on the ACS app.
+Another popup will show:

+ACS2.<version>
+* Pin/Unpin
+* App Info

+While the _Pin_ Option seems the way to go, __it does not seem to actually do anything!__

+Click _App info_.
+The settings page for the app will show up.

+4. You should now be in the app settings page for the ACS app.
+Scroll down.
+Under `APP SETTINGS/Home screen` select the ACS app.
+5. Test this by pressing the _Home_ button.
+Sometimes you __need__ to press the home button to confirm this choice, but the phone will tell you if this is the case.

+##### Escape the app
+1. Log in as the admin user.
+2. Click `Escape Kiosk Mode`.
+3. Select `TouchWiz home` in the popup.
+4. (Optional:) follow steps 3-5 in _Pin the app_ above, but select `TouchWiz home` as the home screen app.
+Pressing the home button should now redirect to phone home screen again.

 #### www

 Cordova allows you to write your app as you would write a website.
 It is then turned into an app by the build system.